HewlettPackard/mdc-toolkit/README-CRIU-PMEM.md

 #### Configure NVM device (optional)

-You can test criu-pmem with any storage devices such as HDD, SSD or NVM.
+You can test CRIU-PMEM with any storage devices such as HDD, SSD or NVM.

 You can emulate a NVM device using DRAM.
 The detail instructions are avaiable at https://nvdimm.wiki.kernel.org/.
 Here is an example showing how to reserve 16GB DRAM to emualte a NVDIMM device on a BFC machine.